Wilbert Harrison: Biography

-"Let's Work Together" was later a hit for Canned Heat, and, again as "Let's Stick Together", for Bryan Ferry.
+"Let's Work Together" was later a hit for Canned Heat and again as "Let's Stick Together", for Bryan Ferry.
 It was also recorded by country rock band the Kentucky Headhunters for the soundtrack to the movie Harley Davidson and the Marlboro Man.

-In 1970, Harrison had some success with "My Heart Is Yours", and he toured for many years with a band known as 'Wilbert Harrison and the Roamers', and as a solo act.
+In 1970, Harrison had some success with "My Heart Is Yours", and he toured for many years with a band known as Wilbert Harrison and the Roamers, and as a solo act.
 A follow-up album was released that year, Anything You Want.
-Reviewing it in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau wrote: "Let's Work Together was an anachronistic, even primitive r&b album based on the fluke hit of the same name, which makes this the follow-up.
+Reviewing it in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau wrote:"Let's Work Together was an anachronistic, even primitive R&B [rhythm and blues] album based on the fluke hit of the same name, which makes this the follow-up.
 Side one consists entirely of roll and rock songs you'd swear you've heard before—'Your Three Letters,' eh, and what's this 'Let's Stick Together,' and why not bring out 'Kansas City' again?
 Very unprepossessing, very charming.
-In fact, if the second side weren't all standards and uncharming filler—only 'Sentimental Journey' is even funny—I wouldn't be recommending this to r&b diehards only."
+In fact, if the second side weren't all standards and uncharming filler—only 'Sentimental Journey' is even funny—I wouldn't be recommending this to R&B diehards only."

 Harrison died of a stroke in 1994, in a Spencer, North Carolina, nursing home at the age of 65.

 In 2001, his recording of "Kansas City" was given a Grammy Hall of Fame Award, and has also been named as one of the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 Harrison was inducted into the North Carolina Music Hall of Fame in 2009.